boxyhq/jackson-examples/apps/hasura-nextjs/README.md

 #### Add Required Tables

-In the Hasura Console we use the **Raw SQL** feature create and add the tables [NextAuth.js needs](https://github.com/skillrecordings/products/tree/main/packages/next-auth-hasura-adapter#overview).
+In the Hasura Console we use the **Raw SQL** feature and add the tables [NextAuth.js needs](https://github.com/skillrecordings/products/tree/main/packages/next-auth-hasura-adapter#overview).

 ```sql
 CREATE EXTENSION IF NOT EXISTS pgcrypto;